One Time Passcodes (OTPs)

 Visit our fraud and security page for more information on how to spot a scam.

-If you’re expecting a One Time Passcode (OTP) but you don’t get one, there’s a few things you can check.
+If you’re expecting a One Time Passcode (OTP) but you don’t get one, there are a few things you can check.

 • Make sure your phone has signal.